Skip to content

 • Single server process handles multiple users

-• Per-token session isolation via LRU pool
+• Per-token+URL session isolation via LRU pool

 • Configurable session limits and timeouts